2devs-team/reactter/README.md

 In Reactter, both the states ([`ReactterState`](#state-management)) and the instances (managed by the [`dependency injection`](#dependency-injection)) contain different stages, also known as [`Lifecycle`](https://pub.dev/documentation/reactter/latest/reactter/Lifecycle.html).
 This lifecycles linked events, which are:

-- `Lifecycle.registered`: is triggered when the instance has been registered.
+- `Lifecycle.registered`: is triggered when the dependency has been registered.
-- `Lifecycle.unregistered`: is triggered when the instance is no longer registered.
-- `Lifecycle.initialized`: is triggered when the instance has been initialized.
+- `Lifecycle.created`: is triggered when the dependency instance has been created.
-- `Lifecycle.willMount` (exclusive of `flutter_reactter`): is triggered when the instance is going to be mounted in the widget tree.
+- `Lifecycle.willMount` (exclusive of `flutter_reactter`): is triggered when the dependency is going to be mounted in the widget tree.
-- `Lifecycle.didMount` (exclusive of `flutter_reactter`): is triggered after the instance has been successfully mounted in the widget tree.
+- `Lifecycle.didMount` (exclusive of `flutter_reactter`): is triggered after the dependency has been successfully mounted in the widget tree.
-- `Lifecycle.willUpdate`: is triggered anytime the instance's state is about to be updated.
+- `Lifecycle.willUpdate`: is triggered anytime the dependency's state is about to be updated.
 The event parameter is a `ReactterState`.
-- `Lifecycle.didUpdate`: is triggered anytime the instance's state has been updated.
+- `Lifecycle.didUpdate`: is triggered anytime the dependency's state has been updated.
 The event parameter is a `ReactterState`.
-- `Lifecycle.willUnmount`(exclusive of `flutter_reactter`): is triggered when the instance is about to be unmounted from the widget tree.
+- `Lifecycle.willUnmount`(exclusive of `flutter_reactter`): is triggered when the dependency is about to be unmounted from the widget tree.
-- `Lifecycle.didUnmount`(exclusive of `flutter_reactter`): is triggered when  the instance has been successfully unmounted from the widget tree.
+- `Lifecycle.didUnmount`(exclusive of `flutter_reactter`): is triggered when the dependency has been successfully unmounted from the widget tree.
-- `Lifecycle.destroyed`: is triggered when the instance has been destroyed.
+- `Lifecycle.deleted`: is triggered when the dependency instance has been deleted.
+- `Lifecycle.unregistered`: is triggered when the dependency is no longer registered.

 You can extend your instances with [`LifecycleObserver`](https://pub.dev/documentation/reactter/latest/reactter/LifecycleObserver-class.html) mixin for observing and reacting to the various lifecycle events. e.g: